How to Build Your Own Email Marketing Funnel (in Under 3 Hrs)

 Just like in this email example where they’re putting their best deals forward.

-Each purchase made by students not only qualifies them for a free pair of Beats headphones, but it also comes with a $200 discount on Macs and a $50 discount on iPads.
+Each purchase made by students not only qualifies them for a free pair of Beats headphones.
+But it also comes with a $200 discount on Macs and a $50 discount on iPads.

 And if that wasn’t enough for you, they also display their trade-in program and 6 months of Apple Music for free below.